siddharthgoel88/siddharthgoel88/README.md

-Hey!
-I would like to call myself a Technology Enthusiast and a Generalist.
-Currently I am working with Shopee as a Software Engineer.
-It is a fast growing Singapore based e-commerce (and may be already launched your country?).
+Hey there 👋

+I am Siddharth.
+I work in HealthTech space for DoctorAnywhere as a Staff Software Engineer.
+Buzz me a @siddharthgoel88@techhub.social .